-Intel recently announced their 10th Gen Comet Lake Core processors, together with the Intel 400 series chipset.
+Intel announced their 10th Gen Comet Lake Core processors, together with the Intel 400 series chipset, towards the end of April.
 So aside from the new CPUs, motherboard manufacturers also announced their Z490 motherboards.
 In this article let us compare Intel’s 10th Gen CPUs with its predecessors the 9th Gen and 8th Gen CPUs.
 Specifically, let’s compare the specifications of the Core i9, Core i7, Core i5 and Core i3 of each generation and see how big (or small) the improvement is from one generation to another.
 If ever you are planning to upgrade to a latest 10th Gen CPU and new Z490 motherboard, check out this article first and find out if it is a worthy upgrade for you.

 Intel 10th vs 9th vs 8th Gen CPUs Specs Comparison – Comet Lake vs Coffee Lake (Refresh)